Short And Long-Term Symptoms Of Cocaine Addiction

 For those in the throes of cocaine addiction, it comes in many forms.
 It can be smoked, snorted or taken intravenously in a solution.
-Crack cocaine is a free base; smokable version often referred to as crack.
+Crack cocaine is a free base; the smokable version is often referred to as crack.
 It is created by what is called “cooking” cocaine in baking soda and water, forming crystals or tiny rocks.

-People living with addiction can smoke through a so-called crack pipe; usually, a bong or an improvised item like a ripped open cola can.
+Cocaine addicts smoke through a so-called crack pipe; usually, a bong or an improvised item like a ripped open cola can.

-Statistics and Trends of Cocaine Addiction
+Statistics and Trends

 Many attribute the rise in mortality rates to a heightened purity of the drug, making it far more dangerous.
 The Office for National Statistics state that there were 432 deaths related to the Class A drug in 2017.
-Crack is considered the most effective form of the drug, i.e. the most addictive, where cases of addiction are so high we are said to be facing a crack epidemic.

 There was a time when some thought only the rich or famous could fall prey to cocaine addiction.
-However, there are thousands of people across the UK who may partake on the weekend or a night out.
+However, thousands of people across the UK may partake on the weekend or a night out.
 They may misguidedly believe alcohol and cocaine go together to make for an enjoyable evening.
 But alcohol and coke can be a dangerous combination.

 Cocaine and Alcohol

-Statistics show you have twenty times more chance of sudden death if you take cocaine and alcohol together, rather than use coke on its own.
+Statistics show you have twenty times more chance of sudden death if you take cocaine and alcohol together rather than use coke on its own.
 One of the most serious problems with mixing alcohol and cocaine occurs when the two metabolise through the liver.
 The organ produces cocaethylene, which can build up in the body and put stress on major organ systems, particularly the cardiovascular system and the liver itself.